lamartire/create-vuex-entities/readme.md

 It'll create `test/custom/foo` and `test/custom/bar`.
 You also can create basic types of entities with this function.

+## But why?
+There is exist `namespaced` property

+`namespaced` makes modules isolated, but not this package.
+Other modules can work with each other.

+When I tried to use `namespaced` property for store modules I spent many time for searching name of mutation/action that I need.
+That's not cool :crying_cat_face:

+In the other case I used this package and export mutations names in file that I need.
+All troubles were resolved and I was not wasted my time for manually writing names.
+That's very cool :smirk_cat:

 [travis-image]: https://travis-ci.org/lamartire/create-vuex-entities.svg?branch=master
 [travis-url]: https://travis-ci.org/lamartire/create-vuex-entities
 [npm-image]: https://badge.fury.io/js/create-vuex-entities.svg